learnbyexample/practice_python_projects/practice_python_projects.md

 93.75
 ```

-If you decide `90` as the cut-off limit, here's some cases that will be missed.
+If you decide `90` as the cut-off limit, here are some cases that will be missed.

 ```python
 >>> fuzz.ratio('Ursella LeGuin', 'Ursula K. LeGuin')